colindembovsky/cols-agent-tasks/readme.md

-# Colin's ALM Corner Build Tasks
+# Colin's ALM Corner Custom Build Tasks

 ## Overview
 This repo contains custom tasks that meant to be used with Visual Studio Online and Team Foundation Server.